RichardLee0211/test/testRandom/README.md

 [correlogram](https://en.wikipedia.org/wiki/Correlogram):
 check randomness in a data set
-TODO: don't really understand the definationa and how it works
+TODO: don't really understand the defination and how it works

 TODO: need to understand these test
 TODO: need understand statics better